oleksiysmola/Scala-Practice/README.md

 - SumAllIntegers: Create a Scala function which takes an integer n as an argument.
 The function should return the sum of all integers from 0 to n inclusive.
 - ScalarProduct: Define a function that takes two vector objects and returns their scalar product.
 To compute the scalar product, for each element in the first vector, multiply by the element in the same position in the second vector and then sum to obtain the result.
 - ReverseString: Write a program that takes a string and outputs the reverse such that it now reads backwards.
+- IdentityMatrix: Write a function which creates an n x n identity matrix, taking n as an argument